taikutaiku

 OptionDescription

 --token <TOKEN>Provide an API token directly instead of using the interactive device flow.
-Useful for CI/CD pipelines where browser-based auth is not possible.
+Useful for automated pipelines where browser-based auth is not possible.

 Where credentials are stored